 The State of Suffolk is a key document of the Suffolk Joint Strategic Needs Assessment (JSNA).
 It is intended to provide an overview of the strategic health and wellbeing related needs in Suffolk, including the wider issues that affect local people, such as housing, employment, education and the environment.

-We thank everyone who has been involved in the creation of State of Suffolk: acknowledgements.
+We would like to thank everyone who has been involved in the creation of State of Suffolk: acknowledgements.

 The State of Suffolk is focused on 11 core areas.

-All JSNA resources, including this 2019 State of Suffolk report, have been used to inform the 2019-22 refresh of the Joint Health and Wellbeing Strategy.
+All JSNA resources (index here), including this 2019 State of Suffolk report, have been used to inform the 2019-22 refresh of the Joint Health and Wellbeing Strategy.
 This is the final refresh of a ten-year strategy 2012 – 2022.

 For more information, please contact the Knowledge and Intelligence Team, Suffolk Public Health.